 And some of that plays out on morning TV, but a lot of it doesn't.
 "GMA" next week, when there are public impeachment hearings, will look pretty similar to "GMA" last week, even in the midst of this ordeal for the country.

 That leads me to my next question.
 There's been a lot of conversation about how, in a very real way, this era has changed journalism – not necessarily for the better.
-There's been a significant altering of what is acceptable in terms of follow-up questions, um, and you know, and how much people are willing to press subjects.
+There's been a significant altering of what is acceptable in terms of follow-up questions, and how much people are willing to press subjects.
 Even what's expected in terms of asking a question and almost expecting that the person, particularly a politician, is not going to answer it.
 They're just going to provide their own answers.

 I wonder what your sense is as to how this era may irrevocably change morning television.
 Already, I think, morning television is perceived as a softer arena for authors and politicians to show themselves as more human, although differently from late night shows in that they don't have to, you know, make everybody laugh.
 They can actually get into the substance of what they'd like to discuss.